-Figure 8.
-Image synthesis results of novel viewpoints with a colocated light source after low resolution training.
-The rendering obtained with our complete SupeRVol model is much sharper, with unprecedented details that are lost in the remaining approaches.
+Figure 6.
+Qualitative comparison of the rendering under novel viewpoints with co-located light source when training is performed on low resolution input.
+The rendering obtained with our complete SupeRVol model is much sharper, with some details that are even lost by the baseline.

-Figure 9.
-Estimated geometry after low resolution training.
+Figure 7.
+Geometry for the dataset girl1 obtained with low resolution training.
 HR and LR denote high and low resolution visualizations of the ground truth geometry, respectively.
-Our framework allows to obtain significantly more detailed reconstructions than IRON[67] even when trained on low resolution images (noSR).
-The results are further improved in the super-resolution reconstruction (SupeRVol), which contains some details which are barely visible in the low resolution visualization (LR).
+As can be seen in the figure, our framework allows to obtain a significantly more detailed reconstruction than IRON [67] even when trained on low resolution images, and the results are further improved in the super-resolution reconstruction, which contains some details which are barely visible in the low resolution visualization.